GLOBAL MARKETS-Stocks, euro jump on US jobs, Europe hopes

 Aggressive liquidity measures that the European Central Bank (ECB) unveiled on Thursday to help lenders facing straitened wholesale funding conditions further emboldened risk appetite.

 Safe-haven investments such as U.S. Treasury bonds sold off as a result.
-Thirty-year Treasuries US30YT=RR led losses, falling nearly 2 points in price to yield 3.0438 percent.
+Thirty-year Treasuries US30YT=RR led losses, falling more than one point in price to yield 3.018 percent.

 (Additional reporting by Nick Olivari and Steven C Johnson in New York, Sebastian Tong in London; Editing by Chizu Nomiyama)